Comparative Analysis and Framework Evaluating Web Single Sign-On Systems: Overview of SSO Protocols

 \textbf{Firefox Sync 2.0} \cite{ffonepw} locally derives two symmetric keys from the user's Sync password using PBKDF2~\cite{pbkdf2} and HKDF~\cite{hkdf}.
 One key is used for authenticating to the user's Sync account (thereby not revealing the Sync password to the server), and the second key is used to encrypt the password database before uploading it to the server.
 This eliminates the need for device pairing; setting up a new device only requires the user to enter their password during Sync setup.
 Although iterated hashing is used both on the client side (to generate the authentication key) and on the server side (for storing a hashed version of the authentication key) to slow down offline attacks, the strength of the encryption key is still dependent on the user-chosen Sync password (in contrast to Sync 1.5, where the encryption key is randomly generated).

 By default, both versions of Firefox Sync store passwords unencrypted on the client system.
 Users may optionally select an offline master password (separate from the synchronization password), from which a key is derived to encrypt the password database on-disk.
 Chrome Sync~\cite{chromesync}, which employs a synchronization protocol similar to that of Firefox Sync 2.0, uses the OS's built-in credentials manager (which typically encrypts its contents with users' login passwords) to store passwords client-side.
+Many commercial password managers also employ similar synchronization protocols, but are excluded from our analysis both due to their high degree of technical similarity to the browser-based password managers analyzed herein and since average users prefer options that are built into their browser or OS~\cite{stobert2014pwlifecycle}.